scottcarr/wind/wavescript-esq_example.md

             yield Datum(*map(float, (line.split())))

 This looks a little complicated, but it's not.
-I'm using the output of the FAST simulation as my simumlated sensor.
+I'm using the output of the FAST simulation as my simulated sensor.
 Each line is tab separated.  *line.split()* returns a list of a strings partitioned by white space. *map(float, alist)* applies the function *float* to each item of alist.
 In this case each item is text string like "1.2323" and float("1.2323") is just the float 1.2323.
-The asterisk (prounced "splat") makes a list into the arguments of a function.
+The asterisk (pronounced "splat") makes a list into the arguments of a function.
 For
 example:

     def printstuff(x,y,z):